yashthakare-07/Enterprise-ETL-Pipeline/README.md

 | CI job runs `terraform` commands against the wrong directory | GitHub Actions runner's default working directory did not match the repository's `terraform/` subfolder | Set `working-directory: ./terraform` on each Terraform step in `deploy.yml` (implemented) |
 | Lambda import errors for `pydantic` at runtime | AWS Lambda's Python 3.12 managed runtime does not include third-party packages | Vendor the dependency (and its transitive dependencies) directly into `terraform/src`, which is zipped into the deployment package by the `archive_file` data source |

-> Additional issues encountered during development that are not yet documented here should be added as they are identified.
+> Note: the remote backend fix above (row 1) addressed *new* state going forward, but the local state files generated before that fix are still tracked in git — see [Known Limitations](#known-limitations).

 ## Security

 - **IAM:** the Lambda execution role uses a single inline policy scoped to the specific S3 bucket, DynamoDB table, and SQS queue the function interacts with, rather than a broad managed policy.
 - **Secrets management:** AWS credentials for CI/CD are stored as GitHub Actions repository secrets and are never written into the codebase.
-- **Authentication (CI to AWS):** currently uses a static IAM user access key/secret pair.
-TODO: consider migrating to OIDC-based role assumption to avoid long-lived credentials.
+- **Authentication (CI to AWS):** currently uses a static IAM user access key/secret pair, not OIDC-based role assumption — see [Production Readiness Gaps](#production-readiness-gaps).
-- **Encryption:** TODO: Information pending — the provided Terraform configuration does not explicitly enable S3 server-side encryption, S3 bucket versioning, or DynamoDB encryption settings beyond AWS defaults; these should be reviewed and explicitly configured rather than assumed.
+- **Encryption:** S3 server-side encryption, S3 bucket versioning, and DynamoDB encryption are not explicitly configured beyond AWS defaults — see [Production Readiness Gaps](#production-readiness-gaps).
 - **Data validation:** all inbound records are validated against a strict schema before being persisted, reducing the risk of malformed or unexpected data reaching DynamoDB.

 ## Performance Considerations